largenumberhere/rust_raw_webassembly_template/README.md

-# Raw rust Web-Assembly template
+# Rust Raw Webassembly Template
 A template for writing minimal wasm in rust.
 No frameworks, no packages, no javascript, no nodejs, no nothing except some plumbing to compile and load rust inside a webpage.
 This is ***not batteries included***, you will have to do everything manually.